BrentLeeSF/Dijkstra_Binomial_Queue/README.md

 # Dijkstra_Binomial_Queue

+PLEASE NOTE: in order to run this, put index.txt in the args.
+Thanks :)

 Receives file as list of cities and distance between these cities.
 Creates an Adjacency List, graph, then creates a Binomial Queue and uses Dijkstra's Algorithm to continually remove shortest distance between cities.